daustria/math-notes/docs/source/complex_analysis/integration.rst

 Fix a point :math:`x` in :math:`D` and define :math:`F(z) = \int_x^z f(s)\,ds` where the notation indicates
 integrating over a straight line from :math:`x` to :math:`z`.
 We must show that :math:`F` is differentiable and its derivative is :math:`f`, which can be done directly.
-Notice that :math:`x \to z+w \to z \to x` is a loop integral.
-So by our hypothesis we have
+By path independence, we have

 .. math::